 - Passion: How have you shown your commitment to making positive change?

 - Aspiration: How could earning your Walden degree help you continue on your path to being a more effective nursing advocate, leader, executive, or visionary?

 - Creativity: How do you tell your story in a unique or innovative way?

 All application materials must include the applicant’s name, email address, telephone number, and program of interest (BSN, MSN, DNP, or Ph.D. in Nursing).
 The committee members will make the final selection of the scholarship recipients, and their choices are final.
 Incomplete applications will not be forwarded to the selection committee.

 - Awards will be announced by August 11th, 2014

 Scholarship Announcements and Publicity

-Individuals who receive a Nurse of the Year scholarship must affirm that they are willing and able to participate in all publicity efforts promoting the program.
+Individuals who receive a Nurses of the Year scholarship must affirm that they are willing and able to participate in all publicity and marketing efforts promoting the program.
 Such publicity may include news releases and media advisories, local and national media coverage, media interviews and photos, and other similar public relations activities.

 Individuals who participate must sign a release that allows Walden University to use the individual’s participation in the program for publicity purposes without limitation and states that all such materials remain the sole and exclusive property of Walden University.